 - Plan your metrics and events in a way they will be easy to match.
 This basically means you should be able to match between an event property and a metric dimension.

 - Inject the events as soon as you know them with the most accurate "startTime" indication.
 Remember to set the type as "suppress" and the action as "START" or "END".

 - Select the Suppress event condition for the relevant alert.

 - Add the same condition to the display condition, so you will be able to get the events included with the triggers you get from Anodot.

 Other things to consider

-- An event that took place after an anomaly started is “ignored” for that anomaly; however, the anomaly may cause the sending of a trigger even if the event exists.
+- An event that took place after an anomaly started is ignored for that anomaly.
+This means the anomaly may cause sending a trigger even if the event exists.

 - Make sure you send the events to Anodot as soon as you know them.

 - Make sure you send an "END" event to stop the suppression period.